IntrospectiveSystems/introspectivesystems.github.io/_pages/03_module-broker/module-broker-modules/AceEditorView.md

 ---
-#### AceEditorView

 The AceEditorView entity is the Apex and only entity of the AceEditorView Module.
 This entity requres its Setup function invoked during the Setup phase of Nexus startup.

 The main capability of this entity is to add and render an Ace Editor Session to the div of the Module.

 ---

-### Module Definition Parameters
+## Module Definition Parameters

 Parameters are defined in the module definition and stored in the Par attribute of the Entities this attribute.